open-edge-insights/eii-azure-bridge/README.md

 * The EIS Azure Bridge module
 * A simple subscriber on top of the Azure IoT Edge Runtime for showcasing the end-to-end transmission of data
+* Various utilities and helper scripts for deploying and developing on the EIS Azure Bridge

 The following sections will cover the configuration/usage of the EIS Azure Bridge, the deployment of EIS on the Azure IoT Edge Runtime, as well as the